As workplaces strive to limit the economic impact of COVID-19, they must also consider their employees’ health and

 Do not allow employees with symptoms to report to work in person.

-Screen all employees for close contact to a confirmed case of COVID-19 daily, regardless of vaccinatin status.
+Screen all employees for close contact to a confirmed case of COVID-19 daily, regardless of vaccination status.

 Do not allow employees who are not up to date with their COVID-19 vaccinations and have had close contact with a confirmed case of COVID-19 to report to work in person until their quarantine period is complete.
+They should quarantine for 5 full days.
+They can leave quarantine if they are asymptomatic and wear a mask around others including at work for an additional 5 days.
+They should seek testing on day 5.
+(See below for testing information.)

 Perform surface cleaning and disinfection regularly with an EPA-approved product.

 Encourage frequent hand washing.